 Dusty miller is the common name of several plants with grey or silver leaves.
 The one commonly used as an annual bedding plant is actually a perennial subshrub native to the Mediterranean.
-It has been classified as Senecio cineraria, but some taxonomists now regard it as Jacobaea maritima.
+It has been classified as Senecio cineraria but some taxonomists now regard it as Jacobaea maritima.
 It is typically grown for its ornamental foliage.
-Although most references state that it is a tender perennial hardy only in zones 7 or 8-10, I have two plants that have survived two consecutive winters on the edge of zone 4 and 5 and I have read other reports of it surviving zone 4 winters.
+Although most references state that it is a tender perennial hardy only in zones 7 or 8-10, some other reports and anecdotal experience have it surviving zone 4 winters.
 It is more likely a half-hardy perennial, with some types that are more cold tolerant than others.

 The leaves of this herbaceous species are covered with fine matted hairs, giving them a felted or woolly, silver or white appearance.
 When wet the underlying green leaf becomes more visible, and the white color is not as intense when grown in the shade.
 Coloration can also vary with the cultivar.
 The 2-6 inch long leaves are arranged alternately or spirally along the stiff, hairy stems.
 The simple leaves are lance shaped and variously indented or

 cut with numerous lobes, many times appearing pinnately compound.
 Cultivars vary tremendously in the amount of dissection from just slightly sinute to an almost lace-like appearance, offering a wide range of medium to fine textures.